unionlabs/union/uniond/app/README.md

 ### Custom Query

-The `custom_query` submodule is used for BLS aggregation of custom queries from light clients.
+The `custom_query` submodule is used for native BLS aggregation and verification of custom queries from light clients.

 ### IBC